akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-11-23.md

 - Publishing of the CLI tool to PyPI
 - Fixing any bugs during user testing.

+One of the main sharings during the meeting,
+As we are learning while developing, there are cases when we have developed the codes in the less effective/efficient way, later on we discover new methods/ways which make our life easier.
+The hard choice to made is whether we can afford to spend the time and go back to refactor previous codes.
+One example is the adoption of Pydantic Model replacing the dictionary, this eliminate the use of magic keyword in the dictionary, and help validate the content of the dictionary in the required types and values.
+While we try our best to develop new code based on Pydantic Model as much as we can, there are still cases where we cant afford to spend time and effort to refactor old codes to be consistent with the use of Pydantic model style.

+The other example is the consideration to use pytest.fixture in our test cases.
+In theory, pytest.fixture shared throughout the modules/packages can help to adhere to DRY principle when the test_inputs/mock_outputs are repetitive.
+However, use of pytest.fixture is not compatible with our current style of patching/mocking the methods in isolation tests, and we dont have the required time and effort to refactor the test cases to use pytest.fixture.
+Hence we decided to leave the test cases as they were in existing style.

 The team also prioritized tasks on the status board to ensure key features are completed this final coming week.

 # Completed tasks